Khaledgarbaya/Instagras/README.md

 --------------
 1.clone the repo at  : 'https://github.com/Khaledgarbaya/Instagras.git'

-2.The main class that you'll be working with is the Instagras Call.It Static so you don't need to instantiate it.
+2.The main class that you'll be working with is the Instagras Class.It Static so you don't need to instantiate it.

 3.Sample code :